ferasboulala/auto-score/README.md

 - The spacing between staffs is at least the staff height.
 - The musical notation is readable (very subjective).

-To test auto-score, `./bin/auto-score <input>`
+To test auto-score, `$ ./bin/auto-score <input>`

 ## Datasets and papers
 The handwritten model was trained using the [MUSCIMA++](https://ufal.mff.cuni.cz/muscima) dataset.
 The computer generated model was trained with the [DeepScores](https://tuggeluk.github.io/deepscores/) dataset. `deepscores.cc` and `muscima.cc` binaries can be used to detect staff lines and save the output in a convenient `xml` format for both datasets to use for training afterwards.
+For the DeepScores dataset, the 70 gb detection dataset was extracted in a single directory using `unzip` instead of manually extracting each archive into its own directory.

 The staff detection module was inspired by
 ```